 The department offers programs leading to the master of science (MS

 ), doctor of philosophy (PhD

 degrees.
-The latter two degrees are given jointly with the John M. Olin School of Business
+The latter degree is given jointly with the School of Medicine

 Our Training Philosophy